 Eventually, he had to get back to his gutters, and I had to get into town to get a room, so we parted ways.
 Shortly after, I made it into town; the first thing I saw in town was the Idyllwild Brewpub, which immediately rose to the top of my list of places to visit.
 I got a room at the Idyllwild Inn, but had to wait until 3 pm for checkin (checkout was at 12, and it was before that, even), so with several hours to kill, I went to get lunch.

 Lunch, I decided, was going to be across the street at Gastrognome, so-named because they serve food and like gnomes.
 I’m sad to say that while the food was okay, the service was somewhat sub-par, and I don’t think I will be returning there.
-That’s okay, though, because there’s plenty of other restaurants to choose from.
+That’s okay, though, because there’s plenty of other restaurants in town to choose from.

 After lunch, with more time to kill, I wandered around town, and ran into hiker Lucky Strike.
 He originally came out to California to hike part of the PCT with a friend, only to break his wrist even before they started hiking.
 This was not his first hiking-debilitating injury, either: on a prior attempt on the Appalachian Trail, he seriously injured his ankle about 30 miles into the Hundred Mile Wilderness in Maine, and then had to hike the 30 miles back out.
 (This is also the hardest 30 miles of the Hundred Mile Wilderness, so the cringe factor at least doubles there.)